alexvadill23/ODE_HO/README.md

 3. Train the PINN using gradient-based optimization.
 4. Evaluate the trained model and generate the graphics.

+## Validation of PINNs as a tool to solve ODE

 We consider the following ODE:

 d²y/dx² + y = 0